ashley-skidmore/prison_to_profession/README.md

 - `data/`: Raw and cleaned datasets in CSV and SQLite format
 - `notebooks/`: Jupyter Notebooks for cleaning, analysis, and visualizations
 - `plots/`: Saved charts used in the dashboard and final report
-- `deliverables/`: Project documents and submission materials
+- `deliverables/`: Final project summary, presentation, and dashboard
 - `docs/`: Reference materials, including the Census Bureau data dictionary, census data README, and a job code crosswalk

 The results are presented in an interactive Tableau dashboard designed for policymakers, educators, and the general public.